Learn to leading with traditional gear requires protection placement skills and evaluation strategies.

-This program is considered an intermediate to advanced level program.
-Participants will want a few years of climbing experience which include being able to competently climb up to 5.7-5.8 sport routes and have a rudimentary understanding of anchor systems.
+This program is an advanced level program.
+Participants need to be able to climb 5.7 sport routes and have a rudimentary understanding of anchor systems.

 Price Per Person